-2. To reattach the seat belt to the front center seat, pull the black buckle latch plate forward from the cab back panel and insert it into the black keyed buckle until there is an audible click.
-Refer to the previous section for the proper seat belt usage.
+2. To reattach the seat belt to the front center seat, pull the black buckle latch plate forward from the cab back panel and insert it into the black keyed buckle until there is an audible "click".
+For proper seatbelt usage, refer "Lap/ Shoulder Belt Operating Instructions" in this section.